fransimo/esta-en-todos-nosotros/content/docs/first-part/talking_with_the_trees/_index.md

 1. Inhalation: life, energy, vitality.
 2. Exhalation: letting go, relaxing, death.

 Each time we inhale, life enters us.
-Each time we exhale, life leaves us and we let go: tensions, ideas, the body...
-We die... and are reborn in the next inhalation.
+Each time we exhale, life leaves us and we let go: tensions, ideas, the body... we die... and are reborn in the next inhalation.

 ### Anchor 3 - Sound